-*Or, Why We No Longer Celebrate Halloween in the DDD Household
+*Or, Why We No Longer Celebrate Halloween in the RH Household

 [Don’t be scared.
 It’s really tasty!]